Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Introduction

-Several works on AI-assisted diagnosis were reported and promising results have been shown \cite{wang2020covid}.
-The classification of COVID-19 and other types of pneumonia has been investigated using deep learning techniques \cite{zhang2020covid, cohen2020covid}.
-However, to the best of our knowledge, most of these works lacked the discussion on the interpretability part: where did the networks focus to find the discriminative features.
-This leads to the hesitant use of deep learning techniques in clinical practice.
-With the "black box" settings and without the human verification, AI-based diagnosis is difficult as well as dangerous to be placed into practice.
-Thereby, in this work, the authors have considered the state-of-the-art deep learning models to classify COVID-19 and similar pathologies along with a thorough look into the interpretability of each of these models.
-Foremost, motivated by the fact that one patient can have multiple pathologies at the same time, a multi-label classification was performed.
-The motivation behind considering deep learning and not the interpretable non-deep-learning techniques is mainly due to the fact that in recent times deep learning techniques has been observed outperforming the others in many challenges \cite{liu2019accurate,yoo2019prostate, dat2019ensembled}.
+Artificial intelligence (AI) can play one of the potential roles in strengthening the power of imaging tools to provide accurate diagnosis.
+Many AI applications have focused on infection quantification and identification to assist radiologists in decision-making.
+The classification of COVID-19 and other types of pneumonia has been investigated using deep learning techniques~\cite{zhang2020covid, cohen2020covid}.
+However, due to the "black box" nature, the rationale behind such techniques is often unknown; hence, these techniques are considered to have low reliability to be integrated within the clinical workflow.
+Interpretability techniques, which show the focus area of such deep learning methods, are potentially needed to build the confidence of medical practitioners in such methods.
+Techniques have been proposed that also involve interpretability to understand the reasoning performed by the model~\cite{ozturk2020automated}.
+However, comparative studies of different models based on accuracy and interpretability, and then verification of the interabilities by doctors have not been performed.
+Thereby, in this work, the authors have considered the state-of-the-art deep learning models to classify COVID-19 and similar pathologies, along with a thorough look involving doctors into the interpretability of each of these models.
+Foremost, motivated by the fact that one patient can have multiple pathologies at the same time, a multilabel classification was performed - a task that is not commonly performed by similar studies.
+The motivation behind considering deep learning and not interpretable non-deep learning techniques is owing to the fact that in recent times deep learning techniques have been observed to outperform others for various radiological applications~\cite{liu2019accurate,yoo2019prostate, dat2019ensembled}.

-The remaining of the paper is organized as follows: in Section 2 most of the related works are reported and discussed, then in section 3, the strategy to create the dataset and the architecture design are exposed.
-Section 4 illustrates the classification results and the interpretability analysis.
-The results are analyzed in Section 5 and finally, Section 6 concludes the work and provides directions for further research.
+The remainder of the paper is organised as follows: in the second section, several related works are presented and discussed, followed by the third section, which details the various network models and interpretability techniques used here and and the approach to dataset creation is delineated.
+The fourth section presents the classification results and the interpretability analysis.
+The results are then analysed in the fifth section, and finally, the sixth section concludes the work and provides directions for further research.